aeroith/epub-metadata-parser/README.md

 ## Usage

 You can extract json file as simple as given in the example below.
-Also note that second argument outDir defaults to current directory if no arguments were given.

 ```javascript